Target Corporation: Target forensic services

 In 2006, The Washington Post revealed that Target was operating two criminal forensics laboratories, one at its headquarters and the other in Las Vegas.
 Originally, the lab was created with the role of investigating internal instances of theft, fraud, and other criminal actions that have occurred on its own properties.
 Eventually, the company began offering pro bono services to law enforcement agencies across the country.
 Target's Forensic Services has assisted agencies at all levels of government, including such federal agencies as the Bureau of Alcohol, Tobacco, Firearms and Explosives, the Federal Bureau of Investigation, and the United States Secret Service.

 Criticism and controversy

 Animal welfare concerns

-In 2011, Mercy for Animals, a nonprofit organization dedicated to preventing cruelty to farmed animals and promoting compassionate food choices and policies, uncovered alleged animal abuse at a Target egg supplier, Sparboe Farms.

-The investigation received international media attention; it aired first on ABC's Good Morning America, World News Tonight with Diane Sawyer, and 20/20.
-As a result of the investigation and the public outcry that followed, Target immediately discontinued its relationship with the company.
-In January 2016, Target Corp. announced that it will discontinue the use of eggs from caged hens, and become entirely cage-free by 2025.
+In 2011, Mercy for Animals uncovered apparent animal abuse at a Target egg supplier in Minnesota, Sparboe Farms.
+The investigation received international media attention, including on ABC's Good Morning America, World News Tonight with Diane Sawyer, and 20/20.
+As a result of the investigation, Target discontinued its relationship with the supplier.

+In January 2016, Target announced that it would discontinue sourcing eggs from hens confined in battery cages by 2025.
+As of July 2024, Target reported that 68% of its egg sales were cage-free but stated that it would not meet its 2025 commitment.
+This prompted criticism by animal welfare and consumer activist organizations that urged the company to uphold its pledge.
+In July 2025, activists with Humane World for Animals demonstrated outside Target headquarters to deliver petition signatures demanding that the company set a new timeline to end the use of battery cages and gestation crates in its supply chain.

+DEI rollback and boycott

+Shortly after the start of the second presidency of Donald Trump, Target was one of dozens of Fortune 500 companies that backtracked on their diversity, equity, and inclusion (DEI) policies in response to conservative court decisions, pressures from activists and right-wing legal groups, as well as the Trump administration and its policies.
+Many people took to social media to protest the decision, and the daughters of one of the founders called the backtrack of the policies a betrayal.
+In February 2025, a forty-day consumer boycott was announced.
+It was reported on February 28 that Target lost $12.4 billion in market value after the stock value dropped by $27.27 per share by the end of February.

+A class action lawsuit was filed on behalf of the City of Riviera Beach Police Pension Fund, containing allegations that Target defrauded investors by issuing false and misleading statements concerning DEI initiatives, along with environmental, social, and governance policies.